-What is a Nursing Instructor or Professor?
+Life As a Nursing Instructor or Professor

-Life As a Nursing Professor
+A Day in the Life of a Nursing Professor

 - Write grant proposals to procure external research funding.

 - Perform administrative duties, such as serving as department head.

 - Evaluate and grade students’ class work, laboratory and clinic work, assignments, and papers.

 - Conduct research in a particular field of knowledge and publish findings in professional journals, books, or electronic media.

 - Provide professional consulting services to government or industry.

 Things a Nursing Professor Should Know How to Do

 When polled, Nursing Instructors and Professors say the following skills are most frequently used in their jobs: